Notes to Applicants

 Required fields are indicated with an asterisk (*).

-* This position requires graduation with Bachelor's degree from an accredited college or university with major course work in a field related to the job, plus five (5) years of experience in a field related to the job, including two (2) years of experience which were in a lead, supervisory, project, or program management capacity.
-Experience may substitute for one (1) year of the required education up to a maximum of four (4) years.
-Graduation with a Master's degree from an accredited college or university in a related field may substitute for non-lead/supervisory experience up to a maximum of two (2) years.
-Do you meet this requirement?
+* The minimum qualifications for the Assistant Director, Small and Minority Business Resources position are: Graduation with a Bachelor's degree from an accredited college or university with major coursework in Business Administration, Public Administration, or in a related field to the job, plus five (5) years of experience in management of projects and programs related to the job, including two (2) years of experience which were in a managerial capacity.
+Graduation with a Master's degree from and accredited college or university may substitute for non-managerial experience up to a maximum of two (2) years.
+Do you meet these minimum qualifications?

-* If identified as a top candidate, do you agree to a criminal background check (CBI)?
+* If selected as a top candidate, do you agree to a criminal background investigation?

 Optional & Required Documents